MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Image.md

 [[gtk_] image_] new_from_icon_name
 ----------------------------------

 Creates a **Gnome::Gtk3::Image** displaying an icon from the current icon theme.
 If the icon name isn’t known, a “broken image” icon will be displayed instead.
 If the current icon theme is changed, the icon will be updated appropriately.
+You can use the program `gtk3-icon-browser` to get the available names in the current selected theme.

 Returns: a new **Gnome::Gtk3::Image** displaying the themed icon